andrewacashner/hearingfaithms/chapters/chapter-3.md

 (insert table `ref:table:Puebla-Seville-MCs`)
 `label:table:Puebla-Seville-MCs`

-In Padilla's case, he served first as as choirboy at Málaga Cathedral and then apprentice to the local chapelmaster Francisco Vásquez (ca. 1602--1608).
+In Padilla's case, his apprenticeship began by serving as choirboy and cantor at Málaga Cathedral and then assistant to the local chapelmaster Francisco Vásquez (ca.  1602--1608); unfortunately he was bested by a more experienced composer in the competition to succeed his teacher.
-[@Gembero:Padilla]
+[The Portuguese composer Estevão de Brito won the *oposición* at Málaga.
+@Gembero:Padilla; @Stevenson:BritoE]
-In 1628, after he had settled in New Spain, Padilla was selected to assist the ailing chapelmaster of Puebla Cathedral, Gaspar Fernández.
+A new stage of apprenticeship began after Padilla emigrated to New Spain, when he was selected in 1628 to assist the ailing chapelmaster of Puebla Cathedral, Gaspar Fernández.
 <!-- ^[cite Fernandez bio XXX] -->
 He composed the villancicos for Corpus Christi in that year, probably both as a way to fill in for Fernández and to prove his own mastery.
 [@Cashner:Cards]
 He then succeeded Fernández after he died.
+Now the master, Padilla cultivated his own apprentice in Puebla, Juan García de Céspedes.
-When Padilla's health began to fail in 1660, he signed a "power of attorney" document giving legal rights to Juan García de Céspedes, a member of the Puebla ensemble whose name appears throughout Padilla's partbooks.
+When Padilla's health began to fail in 1660, he signed a "power of attorney" document giving legal rights to García, a member of the Puebla ensemble whose name appears throughout Padilla's partbooks.
 García then succeeded Padilla after his death in 1664.
 [@Mauleon:PadillaCivil, 237--238]